kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

  * Use the *User Parameters* and/or
  * Optionally Download the Data from the *User Parameters*  to figure out *Job Manager* parameters
  * Use the results of information gathered from the initial download and or *User Parameters*
- * Generate final parameters to be sent to the *Job Manager* to launch *Fan Out* jobs
+ * Generate final parameters to be sent to the *Job Manager* to launch *Fan Out* jobs, or launch *Fan Out* jobs and return job ids
-3) The *Job Manager* now has enough parameters to setup *Fan Out* Jobs, and will send out jobs and wait for them (and possibly retry them upon failure)
+3) The *Job Manager* now has enough parameters to launch and/or monitor *Fan Out* Jobs, and monitor/manage the jobs (and possibly retry them upon failure)
 4) *Fan Out* jobs download data and perform calculations, save them back to the system, and return references to the saved objects
 5) The *Job Manager* optionally launches a *Group/Reduce* job based on User Parameters and or the results of *Fan Out* Jobs
 6) The *Group/Reduce* job downloads objects from the system, and creates a set or other grouping, and then saves the set back to the system